sakai-mirror/test-harness/xdocs/README-INTEGRATION-TESTING.txt

 *** IMPORTANT NOTE #2: The test harness requires that you have a typical Sakai development environment configured.
+It expects either:
+a) a 'test.tomcat.home' property pointing to a tomcat instance with all of the sakai components deployed
-It expects a build.properties file in your
+b) a build.properties file in your $HOME directory, where it can find an entry pointing to your maven.tomcat.home.

+The test harness also loads your sakai.properties file in either
+${maven.tomcat.home}/sakai/ or ${test.tomcat.home}/sakai.

-$HOME directory, and it expects an entry pointing to your maven.tomcat.home.
-It also loads your sakai.properties file in maven.tomcat.home/sakai/.
-So, if your sakai.properties is configured to use an oracle database, for instance, you need to add a dependency on the appropriate oracle driver to your integration testing project.
-You should also not care about the data in this database, since failing or poorly written tests (those that don't clean up after themselves) may leave garbage data in your DB.
+If your sakai.properties is configured to use an oracle database, for instance, you need to add a dependency on the appropriate oracle driver to your integration testing project.
+Understand that the data in this database will be modified by integration tests, and failing or poorly written tests (those that don't clean up after themselves) may leave garbage in your DB.
 Using an in-memory hsql database is recommended.

-*** IMPORTANT NOTE #3: For some as yet unknown reason, you can't use commons logging in your test classes.
+*** IMPORTANT NOTE #3: For some as yet unknown reason, you can't use commons logging or log4j in your test classes.
 Don't import it, and don't include it in your maven dependencies for your integration testing project.
+I'm working on fixing this limitation.

 5) Integration tests run as a standalone maven goal named 'itest'.
 It can only be run on a fully built and deployed Sakai.
 When running 'itest ', you must